fourMembers/ai_postgraduate_project/README.md

     <img align="center" src="images/iterations/loss_dice.png">
 </p>

-The model is learning slowly.
-In this scenario there is no overfit, as we can see in the following figures:
+The overfit is clear and we can see the validation loss working as expected.
+Let's check the predictions of the model:

 <p align="center">
     <img align="center" src="images/iterations/train_dice.png">